Sarfraz Nawaz: Style

 Being 6’6'’ tall, Sarfraz was described "as strong as a cart-horse" and his powerful upper body and good action allowed him to bowl at a fast-medium pace.
 He could seam the ball in either direction and despite the convention he repeatedly bounced other fast bowlers such as Jeff Thomson and Joel Garner.
 The flat wickets found in Pakistan were not ideal for a bowler of his pace, but could sometimes surprise batsmen with his ability to make to ball seam, swing or bounce awkwardly.
-More importantly with Sikander Bakht Sarfraz developed reverse swing.
+More importantly Sarfraz developed reverse swing.
 Commentators did not realise this was reverse swing at the time, though they realised that he had an uncanny ability to move the old ball in the air.
 He passed on his knowledge to Imran Khan, Wasim Akram and Waqar Younis, who made this new type of bowling famous in the late 1980s and 1990s.
 As a batsman he was a good lower-order striker of the ball particularly when driving and averaged over 40 in a series on three occasions.